 As of May 31, 2008, a total of 164,103,008 ADSs were registered of record.
 Each ADSs represents 2 shares of the Company's stock.
 Since February 28, 2008, The Bank of New York Mellon has acted as the Company's depositary for issuing ADRs evidencing the ADSs, as successor depositary agent to JP Morgan Chase.
 Fluctuations between the Euro and the U.S. dollar will affect the U.S. dollar equivalent of the price of the shares on the Italian Stock Exchange and the price of the ADSs on the NYSE.
-Fluctuations between the Argentine peso and the U.S. dollar will affect the U.S. dollar equivalent of the price of the shares on the Buenos Aires Stock Exchange and the price of the ADSs on the NYSE.
-Fluctuations between the Mexican peso and the U.S. dollar equivalent of the price of the shares on the Mexico Stock Exchange and the price of the ADSs on the NYSE.
+Fluctuations between the Argentine peso and the U.S. dollar will affect the U.S. dollar equivalent of the price of the shares on the Buenos Aires Stock Exchange and the price of the NYSE.
+Fluctuations between the Mexican peso and the U.S. dollar will affect the U.S. dollar equivalent of the NYSE.
+Fluctuations between the Mexican peso and the U.S. dollar will affect the U.S. dollar equivalent of the NYSE.
+Fluctuations between the ADSs on the NYSE.